sa1Lx/Intro-to-ML-and-NLP/Week_4_Final_Project/README.md

 ### 6. Evaluation

-Evaluation has been implemented in the file [evaluation.ipynb](evaluation.ipynb).
+Evaluation has been implemented in the file [model_evaluation.ipynb](model_evaluation.ipynb).
 The evaluation metrics used are perplexity and top-k accuracy.

 ### 7. Streamlit App